slowernews/wisdom-tldr/chapters/introduction.md

 "Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
 A better motto for most youth is «master something, anything».
 Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is." (...)
 "There should be at least one thing in your life you enjoy despite being no good at it.
 This is your play time, which will keep you young.
 Never apologize for it."
 -- Kevin Kelly*

+> *"First ask yourself who you want to be and then do what you have to do."
+-- Epictetus*

 > *"I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
 This makes it hard to plan the day."
 -- E.B.
 White*